 The Personal Tutor System

-The University introduced a system of Personal Tutors for all undergraduate students in September 2013 (with the exception of Medicine where the Regent scheme continues).
+The University introduced a system of Personal Tutors for all on-campus, full and part-time undergraduate students in September 2013 (with the exception of Medicine where the Regent scheme continues).
 This Personal Tutor system provides general support to students in matters such as achievement of the Graduate Attributes, Employability, Co-curricular opportunities and feedback as well as providing a pastoral support role.

-All members of academic staff undertake a role as a personal tutor and are assigned a relatively small number of tutees from across all years of study.
-As far as possible, tutees will be assigned to a personal tutor from their School of study and will remain with the same personal tutor throughout their studies.
-Through this continuity of contact a meaningful and supportive tutor:tutee relationship will be established.
+All members of academic staff undertake a role as a personal tutor and are assigned a number of tutees from across all years of study.
+As far as possible, tutees will be assigned to a personal tutor from their School or discipline of study and will remain with the same personal tutor throughout their studies.
+Through this continuity of contact a meaningful and supportive tutor/tutee relationship will be established.

 A Steering Group leads the work associated with the implementation and ongoing development of this scheme.
 A Senior Personal Tutor Forum is playing a key role in the development of training and support materials as well as the implementation and operation of the scheme.